 Closed or Confidential Adoption

 Some women who choose adoption prefer to have no communication with the adoptive family or child.
 To move on with their lives, they feel this is the best choice.
-You will still choose the adoptive family, but you can choose to not interact with them before or after the birth.
+You will still choose the adoptive family, but you can choose not to interact with them before or after the birth.

 Your identity remains completely anonymous in a closed adoption.
 You have total privacy.